 Financial markets have reacted violently to these incidents.
 Gulf equities plummeted, with the Saudi benchmark index declining more than 6 %, its biggest intraday fall since May 2020.
 Al Rajhi Bank and Saudi National Bank, large financial institutions, declined by almost 6%, while oil giant Saudi Aramco lost more than 5%.

-Taiwan’s index lost some percentage because it prompted the imposition of a short-selling ban.
+As a result of the short-selling ban being imposed, Taiwan’s index experienced a percentage decline.
 All of these losses reflect growing investor unease at the intensifying trade war and how it has the potential to destroy world economic growth.

 Trade tensions escalate financial market instability as investors seek safe-haven assets, fearing a global economic deceleration.
 Market participants watch events closely to detect any signs of trade tension escalation or reduction between the two largest global economies.